workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 - **Sharing**: Specify who can view the summary, get access to the content, and edit the Workflow.
 This is possibly already filled in according to the selected project.

 - **Tags**: Choose an appropriate tag for your workflow.
 Please check if your tag is already available and use the existing one if so.
 If you make a new tag, keep it simple without capitals or spaces.
 For example all new covid-19 workflows need to be tagged with `covid-19`.
-This to

 - **Creators**: This is an important section where all the people that where involved in making/publishing this workflow are listed.
 These creators will be added to the metadata in the RO-crate.
     3 sections are used to specify the contributors or creators of the workflow.